andrew/ultimate-awesome/README.md

 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
+- [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-dtrace](https://github.com/xen0l/awesome-dtrace) - A curated list of awesome DTrace books, articles, videos, tools and resources.